Abik1221/Eaglepoint-Problem-to-solve/task_1/task1.md

     *   *Goal:* Check if I needed to sort keys for the output.
     *   *Result:* Go map iteration is random.
 Since the requirement didn't specify sorted output, I left it as is, but noted that `json.Marshal` sorts keys alphabetically by default, which is a nice bonus.

+* and for the flowchart I have used drawio.com
+*
 ## Thought Process

 ### Why this approach?